dgroomes/swift-playground/README.md

   code example.
 * [x] DONE Showcase task cancellation.
 The value proposition of `Task` is that they let you move on to other code paths and then later *revisit* the `Task` to await its completion or to cancel it.
 I don't really grok how cancellation looks in the code yet.
 Let's try it in the actors/racing demo.
+* [x] DONE Push more of the race management into the RaceManager actor.
+I think I need to synchronize the 'print' statements because the program techically can race if the 'raceTask.cancel' literally triggers the other tasks to unsuspend on a different/available core (I'm 80% sure).

 ## Reference